-BISAC codes (also known as subject codes) and keywords are essential pieces of your title’s metadata because they help a title’s categorization and discoverability in the marketplace.
+BISAC codes (also known as subject codes) and keywords are essential pieces of your title’s metadata because they help with categorization and discoverability in the marketplace.

 BISAC subject codes are essentially codes used by retailers, distributors, search engines, and buyers to describe the genre and subject matter of a book.
 These codes inform booksellers and librarians how to categorize your title.